(click on the "+" to view the answers)

 Degree Completion/Graduation Questions

-- What is the GPA requirement for maintaining good standing in graduate studies?
+- What is the GPA requirement for maintaining good standing academic standing in graduate studies?

-- How long can I take to complete my master's or doctorate degree?
+- How long can I take to complete my master's or doctorate degree or certificate program?

-All academic requirements that apply to a master's degree at UW Oshkosh must be completed within a seven-year time period.
-The time begins with the beginning date of the term in which the first degree course was taken.
+In general, all academic requirements that apply to a doctoral or master's degree at UW Oshkosh must be completed within a seven-year time limit.
+However, some programs have a four-year limit or five-year limit.
+Certificates are to be completed within four years.
+The start of the time period begins with the date of the term in which the first degree or certificate course was taken, including transfer credits if counted toward the program.
 The time period ends with the date the final requirement is completed.
-The College of Nursing a five-year limit for both the master's degree and DNP.

-- Can I get an extension on the time to finish my degree?
+- Can I get an extension on the time to finish my program?
 If so, what do I do to request an extension?

-An extension may be requested by students seeking more time to finish their degree.
-Students must fill out a Request for Extension of Time to Degree Completion form, submit it to his or her program coordinator for a recommendation then send the form to the Office of Graduate Studies for evaluation and final approval.
+An extension of the time to complete a degree or certificate may be requested.
+Students must fill out a Request for Extension of Time to Degree Completion form, submit it to his or her program coordinator for a recommendation then send the form to the Office of Graduate Studies for review and approval.

 - How do I apply for graduation?